simonm3/mproxy/readme.md

 ======

 This enables http requests via proxies that are automatically replaced if blocked.
-The proxies run on AWS and cost less than 1c/hour/proxy.
+The proxies run on ProxyAWS and cost less than 1c/hour/proxy.

 Installation
 ------------